 Wilson has held leadership roles in several national organizations, including the National Orientation Directors Association (NODA) and the American College Personnel Association (ACPA).
 He has served as a faculty member for the NODA Orientation Professionals Institute, as well as for the Southern Association for College Student Affairs (SACSA) / National Association of Student Personnel Administrators (NASPA) Region III New Professionals Institute.
 Wilson also serves on the National Board of Directors for Sigma Phi Epsilon Fraternity.

-As vice president for student affairs at UGA, Wilson serves as the chief student affairs officer, overseeing a Student Affairs division of 18 departments and more than 600 staff members dedicated to enhancing the learning environment for students.
+As vice president for student affairs at UGA, Wilson serves as the chief student affairs officer, overseeing a Student Affairs division of 18 departments and 600 staff members dedicated to enrich student learning and support student development and growth.
 He serves on the President’s Cabinet, the Provost Advisory Council, the Senior Advisory Group, and is a member of the University Council.

 Wilson’s service and leadership activities in the community have been recognized with honors including the President’s Award for Outstanding Service and Contributions to the National Orientation Directors Association, the Outstanding Master’s Graduate Award from UGA’s Student Affairs Administration Program, and the naming of the Alumni Room at the UGA Sigma Phi Epsilon Fraternity House in his honor.